Tupperbox/TupperboxLegacy/README.md

   - tul!cfg blacklist <add|remove> <channel(s)> - Add or remove channels to the bot's proxy blacklist - users will be unable to proxy in blacklisted channels.
   - tul!cfg cmdblacklist <add|remove> <channel(s)> - Add or remove channels to the bot's command blacklist - users will be unable to issue commands in blacklisted channels.
 - tul!describe  -  View or change a member's description
+- tul!export - Export your data to a file
 - tul!feedback  -  Get a link to the support server
 - tul!find  -  Find and display info about members by name
+- tul!group - View or change your groups
 - tul!help  -  Print this message, or get help for a specific command
 - tul!invite  -  Get the bot's invite URL
 - tul!list  -  Get a detailed list of yours or another user's registered members
+- tul!listng - Like list, but without showing group info
 - tul!register  -  Register a new member
 - tul!remove  -  Unregister a member
 - tul!rename  -  Change a member's name